 To make frozen green beans in the air fryer, you need the following ingredients:

-- Seasoning (I used Trader Joe’s Everything But the Bagel seasoning)
+- 1 teaspoon Trader Joe’s Everything but the Bagel seasoning

 The green beans I used were thin and uncut.
 Sometimes they are labeled haricots verts or French green beans instead.
 Thick cut green beans may brown less in the air fryer.

-🔪 How to Cook Frozen Green Beans in an Air Fryer
+⭐ How to Cook Air Fryer Frozen Green Beans

 How long to air fry frozen green beans?
-What temperature to air fry frozen beef and broccoli?
-Air fry frozen green beans for a total of 18-20 minutes at 400 degrees Fahrenheit (200C).
+What temp to cook frozen green beans in air fryer?
+Air fry frozen green beans for a total of 8-12 min at 400 degrees Fahrenheit (200C).

-Cooked frozen green beans can be kept in a covered container in the fridge for up to 3-4 days.
-Reheat individual portions in the microwave on high for 1-2 minutes.
+Cooked frozen green beans can be kept in an airtight container in the fridge for up to 3-4 days.
+Reheat individual portions in the air fryer for 2-4 minutes at 400F (200C), or microwave on high for 1-2 minutes.
 I don’t recommend refreezing cooked green beans for the best texture.

 Frozen green beans that have thawed can be refrozen.
-However, any green beans that have been left out of the fridge or freezer for more than two hours should be thrown out.
+However, any green beans that have been left out of fridge or freezer storage for more than two hours should be thrown out.